PDF guide··10 min read·Updated April 24, 2026

 Can I compress an entire folder of PDFs at once?

-Not yet — Compress PDF is a one-file-at-a-time tool for now.
+Not yet — Compress PDF is one file at a time for now.
 Batch compression is on the roadmap.
-For now, power users can script the same logic via the open-source pdf-lib library that this tool is built on.
+Power users can script the same logic via the open-source pdf-lib library this tool is built on.

 Yes.
-The tool has been tested on iOS Safari and Chrome on Android.
-On very old phones (pre-2019), PDFs over ~50 MB may struggle due to RAM constraints — compress on desktop in that case.
+Tested on iOS Safari and Chrome on Android.
+On very old phones (pre-2019), PDFs over ~50 MB may struggle due to RAM limits — compress on desktop in that case.

-The compression logic uses pdf-lib, which is open source.
-Toolbelt's UI layer is in a private repo for now but the compression technique is straightforward — strip Info dict entries, delete Thumb references, and save with useObjectStreams: true.
+The compression itself uses pdf-lib, which is open source.
+Toolbelt's UI layer is private, but the recipe is straightforward — strip Info dict entries, delete Thumb references, and save with useObjectStreams: true.
 Roughly 50 lines of pdf-lib code.

 Ready to try it?